 The Taipei Financial Center, Taiwan, commissions a twelve-foot-high red/gold LOVE to be installed in front of its tower, Taipei 101.

 May.
-Indiana’s monumental sculptures LOVE, Imperial LOVE, AMOR, ART, LOVE WALL, and NUMBERS ONE through ZERO are installed outdoors in Madrid between the Prado and Thyssen-Bornemisza museums; the works travel to Valencia and Bilbao, Spain, and Lisbon, Portugal.
+Indiana’s monumental sculptures LOVE, Imperial LOVE, AMOR, LOVE WALL, and ONE Through ZERO (The Ten Numbers) are installed outdoors in Madrid between the Prado and Thyssen-Bornemisza museums; the works travel to Valencia and Bilbao, Spain, and Lisbon, Portugal.

 Rizzoli publishes Robert Indiana¸ with essays by Joachim Pissarro, John Wilmerding, and Robert Pincus-Witten.